Royal Tyrone Fusiliers: Irish Rebellion of 1798

 Between June and September 1797 the regiment was distributed from Limerick to towns across County Kerry: Castleisland, Dingle, Killarney and Tralee, with HQ at Tarbert.
 It was still at these stations in January 1798 when a sentry of the regiment at the Custom House in Tralee was murdered by a man disguised in woman's clothes.
 Tensions were building in Ireland, and the authorities endeavoured to seize illegal arms caches and billet troops in disaffected areas; in April the regiment was ordered to send out three detachments accompanied by Yeomanry Cavalry.
 On 18 May the regiment marched to Cork where there was a large concentration of troops.

-The Battle of Vinegar Hill depicted by George Cruikshank in 1845.

 The Light Company of the Royal Tyrone Militia was still detached in County Kildare when the Irish Rebellion broke out.
 One detachment had been at Ballymore Eustace since 10 May in company with elements of the 9th Light Dragoons, the Antrim and the Armagh Militia.
 Early on 24 May armed men broke into the room of the detachment commander, but were beaten off.
 Several houses in which soldiers were quartered were set on fire and in the attack seven dragoons and four militiamen and Lt McFarland of the Royal Tyrones were killed in the Battle of Ballymore-Eustace.
 The dragoons later drove off the attackers.
 Meanwhile, Lt Eadie and a party of 23 of the Royal Tyrones who had been stationed for some months at Ballitore had been ordered to join the rest of the company at Calverstown.
 Having stopped for breakfast at Narraghmore, the party was too late to save a number of loyalists being killed by rebels.
 However, he placed his men behind a wall and ambushed the rebels with a volley.
 They retired to Ballitore, where they gained reinforcements and pursued Eadie's party towards Calverstown.
 By the time a large force of militia and fencibles was assembled Ballintore had been abandoned, but the Tyrone militiamen were able to identify one rebel leader, who was killed by the Suffolk Fencibles.
 The Light Company of the Royal Tyrone Militia subsequently saw action with 1st Light Battalion at the Battles of Tubberneering (4 June), Arklow (9 June) and Vinegar Hill (21 June).